ryanmaclean/helloworld/README.md

 # helloworld
 A collection of Hello Worlds I once wrote while learning things, from memory for the most part :)

+Also serves as a history of things I've done, tech I've worked with, as I've scripted my way through being a startup founder, bench tech, consultant, systems engineer, release engineer.

 I first started with Amiga Basic in ~1987.
 I'm pretty sure Basic and Batch on DOS 5 was next when 286 laptops came out.
 Then came Asymetrix Toolbook, which was a type of Visual Basic.

 In university I learned Java, Emacs Lisp, SQL, C++ (which I loathed at the time).
 At the student paper I learned ActionScript as we had Macromedia Flash on my photo editing compter (pretty sure that was a G4).
 In my spare time I wrote EggDrop bots for IRC in TCL, which continued for quite some time.